Nahuatl: Stress

 Most Nahuatl dialects have stress on the penultimate syllable of a word.
 In Mexicanero from Durango, many unstressed syllables have disappeared from words, and the placement of syllable stress has become phonemic.

 Morphology and syntax

-The Nahuatl languages are agglutinative, polysynthetic languages that make extensive use of compounding, incorporation and derivation.
-That is, they can add many different prefixes and suffixes to a root until very long words are formed, and a single word can constitute an entire sentence.
+The Nahuatl languages are polysynthetic and agglutinative, making extensive use of compounding, incorporation and derivation.
+Various prefixes and suffixes can be added to a root to form very long words—individual Nahuatl words can constitute an entire sentence.

-The following verb shows how the verb is marked for subject, patient, object, and indirect object:
+Nahuatl displays nominative–accusative alignment, and transitive verbs thus take distinct a set of prefixes which mark their objects.
+The following verb shows how the verb is marked for agent, patient, recipient, and theme:

 Nouns

 The Nahuatl noun has a relatively complex structure.
 The only obligatory inflections are for number (singular and plural) and possession (whether the noun is possessed, as is indicated by a prefix meaning 'my', 'your', etc.).
 Nahuatl has neither case nor gender, but Classical Nahuatl and some modern dialects distinguish between animate and inanimate nouns.
 In Classical Nahuatl the animacy distinction manifested with respect to pluralization, as only animate nouns could take a plural form, and all inanimate nouns were uncountable (as the words bread and money are uncountable in English).
 Now, many speakers do not maintain this distinction and all nouns may take the plural inflection.
 One dialect, that of the Eastern Huasteca, has a distinction between two different plural suffixes for animate and inanimate nouns.

 In most varieties of Nahuatl, nouns in the unpossessed singular form generally take an absolutive suffix.
 The most common forms of the absolutive are -tl after vowels, -tli after consonants other than l, and -li after l.
 Nouns that take the plural usually form the plural by adding one of the plural absolutive suffixes -tin or -meh, but some plural forms are irregular or formed by reduplication.
 Some nouns have competing plural forms.